-Top tip: In the streets of Viana you’ll find several jewelry shops selling hearts of Viana.
+Top tip: In the streets of Viana, you’ll find several jewelry shops selling the hearts of Viana.
 In our opinion, they are one of the best souvenirs you can buy in Portugal.
 The ones in gold are obviously very expensive (300 Euros +), but you can buy silver ones for a very reasonable price.
 The necklaces and earrings are particularly beautiful.

 #3 Sé Catedral – Viana’s Cathedral

 The Cathedral of Viana do Castelo isn’t in Praça da República, but it’s very close, so it’s the obvious next thing to visit.
 The cathedral is from the 15th century and still shows its original gothic aesthetics.
 It was built as a fortified church, similar to others in northern Portugal and Galicia – it still has the battlements at the top of the two imposing towers.